-Loads were developed using the storm drain cleaning credit method to reflect the Guidance Memo No, 20-2003 - Chesapeake Bay TMDL Special Condition Guidance, dated November 12, 2020.
-LaRC has an established catch basin cleaning program that is completed through a grounds maintenance contract.
+Loads were developed using the storm drain cleaning credit method to match GM20-2003.
+LaRC has an established catch basin cleaning program that is completed through a Grounds Maintenance contract.
 All 761 catch basins at LaRC are cleaned twice annually.
 BMP efficiency can be found in the table and information on the description and practice can be found in the referenced final reports.